HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 Courts set timetables and respond to applications.

-No single participant has full visibility of the entire process as it will unfold.
+No single participant has full visibility of how the process will unfold.

 At each stage, decisions tend to be made on the basis of what is immediately known.